To run the Gerrit service, the following requirements must be met on the host:

 Your base Gerrit server is now installed and running.
 You’re now ready to either set up more projects or start working with the projects you’ve already imported.

-See Project Setup for further details on how to register a new project with Gerrit.
+See Project Configuration for further details on how to register a new project with Gerrit.
 This step is necessary if existing Git repositories were not imported during init.

 To control the Gerrit Code Review daemon that is running in the background, use the rc.d style start script created by init: